 AUGMENTED AND VIRTUAL REALITY INDUSTRY LEADERS GOOGLE, HTC VIVE, FACEBOOK, SAMSUNG, AND SONY SELECT TECH INDUSTRY VETERAN

-WASHINGTON, D.C. — Today, the XR Association (XRA), the trade association representing the technology manufacturers that power the virtual, augmented, and mixed reality industries, named Elizabeth Hyman as its first chief executive officer following a comprehensive search and selection process.
+WASHINGTON, D.C. — Today, the XR Association (XRA), the trade association representing the technology manufacturers that power the virtual, augmented, and mixed reality industries, named Liz Hyman as its first chief executive officer following a comprehensive search and selection process.

 In her previous role as Executive Vice President of Public Advocacy at the Computing Technology Industry Association (CompTIA), Hyman led the association’s outreach to members of Congress, the Executive Branch, and other international, federal, state, and local government institutions that shape and influence public policies affecting the IT industry.